dimzachar/mlzoomcamp_projects/01-capstone_project/README.md

 git clone https://github.com/dimzachar/mlzoomcamp_projects.git
 ```

+Note:
+* You can git clone the repo in Saturn Cloud instead of running it in your own pc.
+Just make sure you have set it up, see [here](https://github.com/dimzachar/mlzoomcamp/blob/master/Notes/saturn.md)

 For the virtual environment, I utilized pipenv.

 Alternative (optional): You can install all dependencies with `pip` with the following command: